 I told one of my employees that I work with what I make an hour , they ended up telling my boss and I was fired over it .
 I have read some articles about pay secrecy being illegal and can not fire me over it .
 Is his true ?

 My husband was given a drug test today, which he passed.
 The only thing that showed up was a prescription medication that he has a prescription for from a doctor that does not impair his ability to do the job he was assigned.
-The company said that he "failed" the drug test because he did not...
+The company said that he "failed" the drug test because he...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.